 You need to CAREFULLY fold the cooled dark chocolate and butter into the eggs and sugar, do NOT use a mixer for this bit.
 If you use a mixer, you will ruin all the hard work that you did before – then, carefully fold in the plain flour and cocoa powder.

-I used a simple chocolate buttercream frosting to stick the oreo crumbs to the bake – these are just really finely ground (with the creme still in the middle) and then stuck down onto the buttercream.
+I used a simple chocolate buttercream frosting on my pumpkin patch brownies to stick the oreo crumbs to – these are just really finely ground (with the creme still in the middle) and then stuck down onto the buttercream.

 You need to make sure the oreos are really pushed down and not loose, so that you can pipe the pumpkins straight onto the ‘dirt’ base.
 If they are too loose, the pumpkin may struggle to stick.
 You can sprinkle on more oreo dirt later though, depending on how you want your pumpkin patches to look.